CliMA/Oceananigans.jl/docs/src/model_setup/boundary_conditions.md

 2. `ValueBoundaryCondition` (Dirchlet) specifies the value of a field on the given boundary, which when used in combination with a turbulence closure results in a flux across the boundary.

+   _Note_: Do not use `ValueBoundaryCondition` on a wall-normal velocity component (see the note below about `ImpenetrableBoundaryCondition`).

    Some applications of `ValueBoundaryCondition` are:

        * no-slip boundary condition for wall-tangential velocity components via `ValueBoundaryCondition(0)`;